History of the Opera web browser: Version 7

 On January 28, 2003, Opera 7 was released, introducing the new "Presto" layout engine, with improved CSS, client-side scripting, and Document Object Model (DOM) support.
 Mac OS 9 support was dropped.

 Version 7.0 saw Opera undergo an extensive rewrite with the faster and more powerful Presto layout engine.
 The new engine brought almost full support for the HTML DOM meaning that parts of, or a whole, page can be re-rendered in response to DOM and script events.

 A 2004 review in The Washington Post described Opera 7.5 as being excessively complex and difficult to use.
 The review also criticized the free edition's use of obtrusive advertisements when other browsers such as Mozilla and Safari were offered free of charge without including advertisements.

 In August 2004, Opera 7.6 began limited alpha testing.
 It had more advanced standards support, and introduced voice support for Opera, as well as support for Voice XML.
 Opera also announced a new browser for Interactive Television, which included a fit to width option Opera 8 introduced.
 Fit to Width is a technology that initially utilized the power of CSS, but it is now internal Opera technology.
 Pages are dynamically resized by making images and/or text smaller, and even removing images with specific dimensions to make it fit on any screen width, improving the experience on smaller screens dramatically.
 Opera 7.6 was never officially released as a final version.
+It was last version that would run under Mac OS X Cheetah and Mac OS X Puma, with later versions requiring Mac OS X Jaguar or later.

 On January 12, 2005, Opera Software announced that it would offer free licenses to higher education institutions, a change from the previous cost of $1,000 USD for unlimited licenses.
 Schools that opted for the free license included Massachusetts Institute of Technology (MIT), Harvard University, University of Oxford, Georgia Institute of Technology, and Duke University.
 Opera was commonly criticized for having been ad-sponsored, since this was seen as a barrier to gaining market share.
 In the newer versions the user was allowed a choice of generic graphical banners, or text-based targeted advertisements provided by Google based upon the page being viewed.
 Users could pay a license fee to remove the advertisement bar.